castorini/pyserini/docs/pypi-reproduction.md

-# Direct PyPI Package Replication
+# Reproducing Results Directly via PyPI Package

-It's easy to replicate runs on many "standard" IR test collections directly from the PyPI package (i.e., with only `pip install`)!
+It's easy to reproduce runs on many "standard" IR test collections directly from the PyPI package (i.e., with only `pip install`)!
-The following results can be replicated with v0.10.1.0 or anything later, including HEAD.
+The following results can be reproduced with v0.10.1.0 or anything later, including HEAD.

 ## Robust04